 - HorizontalPodAutoscaler

-The Interceptor-Mode is relying on Traefik Middlewares that will be set up during the installation:
+The Interceptor-Mode relies on Traefik Middlewares that will be set up during the installation:

 - Middleware